 Chefs and cooks are most interested in making sure you enjoy the meal, which means a focus on taste and flavour… and that means fat.
 Fat makes food taste good.
 For this reason, meals at restaurants, cafes and takeaways are much higher in fat than what we make at home.

 A high amount of fat in your meal means that there is more fat for your GI tract to process and break down.
-Fats often take longer to break down in the stomach, which can leave you feeling uncomfortably full, nauseas and can increase the risk of reflux, particularly if youre not in the habit of having high fat meals
+Fats often take longer to break down in the stomach, which can leave you feeling uncomfortably full, nauseas and can increase the risk of reflux, particularly if you’re not in the habit of having high fat meals.

-In your small intestine, yougall bladder releases bile and your pancreas releases enzymes called lipases, both of which help to break down and absorb the fat.
+In your small intestine, your gall bladder releases bile and your pancreas releases enzymes called lipases, both of which help to break down and absorb the fat.
 When you have a lot of fat enter your small intestine at one time, like after a rich or fatty meal, it’s difficult for the bile and lipases to manage.
 Some of the fat will pass through to your large intestine and move out with your poo.
 This can make your poo high in fat, which can mean that it’s a bit looser.
 If you already struggle with loose poos, this can make those symptoms worse… BUMMER!

 Reduced fibre